2600hz/kazoo/doc/engineering/coding_standards.md

 ### The only true authority stems from knowledge, not from position.

-Knowledge engenders authority, and authority engenders respect – so if you want respect in an egoless environment, cultivate knowledge.
+Knowledge engenders authority, and authority engenders respect – so if you want respect in an ego-less environment, cultivate knowledge.

 ### Fight for what you believe, but gracefully accept defeat.